• Skip to primary navigation

 When it comes to adding flavor to dishes, black and white pepper are two of the most popular spices.
 While they both come from the same plant, they differ in their flavor profiles.
 Find out the differences in black pepper vs white pepper and how to use them in your cooking.

-Black pepper in a container.
+Black pepper in a container. this recipe

 The difference in black pepper and white pepper isn't just about the color!
 There are so many reasons to use one or the other.